Rangers score 2 runs in 10th, rally past Cardinals 5-4

 Rangers starter Drew Smyly sought his first win since Sept.
 13, 2016, having missed the next two major league seasons following Tommy John surgery.
 He pitched four innings, allowing two runs in the first.

-José Leclerc, who has been everything from a closer to an opener for Texas this season, struck out five of the six batters he faced in the fifth and sixth innings.
-That matched a career high for Leclerc, who has 23 strikeouts in his last 12 1/3 innings.
+José Leclerc, who has been everything from a closer to an opener for Texas this season, matched a career high for strikeouts in a game with five while pitching the fifth and sixth innings.
+Leclerc has 23 strikeouts in his last 12 1/3 innings, including all three batters as the opener on Friday.

-Cardinals manager Mike Shildt was ejected by home plate umpire Jeremie Rehak during the top of the fourth inning after Fowler was called out on strikes.
+Woodward said he’ll return Leclerc to the closer’s role later this season but currently sees him as “our version of Andrew Miller back in the Cleveland days.”

 SHORT HOPS

-Choo’s home run landed in the upper deck in right field and was his third homer in his past four games and seventh of the season.
-The homer was the first run scored off Flaherty in the first or second inning in his 10 starts this season. .
-Yadier Molina had his third stolen base of the season on the back end of a double steal, tying his for the most by a major league catcher this year.
+Calhoun has hit safely in all five games since being recalled from Triple-A Nashville on Wednesday and is hitting .476 (10 for 21). … Choo’s home run landed in the upper deck in right field and was his third homer in his past four games.
+The homer was the first run scored off Flaherty in the first or second inning in his 10 starts this season. … Yadier Molina had his third stolen base of the season on the back end of a double steal, tying him for the most by a major league catcher this year.

 UP NEXT